calcmogul/controls-engineering-in-frc/README.md

   * Try deriving all models using Lagrangian mechanics instead and introduce manipulator equations
     * See [this post](https://studywolf.wordpress.com/2013/09/07/robot-control-3-accounting-for-mass-and-gravity/)
-      and previous post on jacobians
+      and previous post on Jacobians
 * Add troubleshooting advice for models/impls.
 * Add "Partial derivative" to calculus methods appendix.
 * Finish chapters on calculus and dynamics.